Lahaina-Luna-Robotics/FRC-2024/README.md

-Offical Lahaina Luna code and controls
+# Offical Lahaina Luna code and controls for the FRC game 2024 CRESENDO

+## Description
+The code is using Java with the following libraries
+- WPILib
+- Limelight
+- CTRE
+- RevRobotics
+- Path planner
+Code is using the **command base** programming.

-# Controls
+## Controls
 | button/joystick controls | action|
 |---|---|
 |**DRIVER CONTROLS**|